-What are carbon credits?
+What are carbon credits or CERs?

 What are carbon credits?
 Recently a customer inquired about purchasing a thermal mass flow meter.
 When I asked him what his application was, he said he needed to measure his CERs or carbon credits.
 It was then I decided carbon credits or CERs would make a good blog topic.

-As part of the Kyoto Protocol, industrialized countries have committed to reducing greenhouse gases (GHG), specifically carbon dioxide, methane, nitrous oxide and sulfur hexafluoride) as well as the gases produced by them.
+As part of the Kyoto Protocol, industrialized countries have committed to reducing greenhouse gases (GHG), specifically carbon dioxide, methane, nitrous oxide, and sulfur hexafluoride) as well as the gases produced by them.